Girls' Lacrosse Camp

-Build Confidence on the Field
+Build your confidence on the field.

 A nationally renowned school.
 A culture of academic success.
 A program on the rise.
 A place to define yourself as a person and as an athlete.

 Mercersburg Academy Girls’ Lacrosse Camp welcomes players of all skill levels for a comprehensive skill-building experience that will leave players feeling confident and prepared to compete at the next level.
-Coach Ahlgren and her staff of college players and coaches will focus on skill development and improvement, from fundamental stickwork skills to advanced attacking and defending methods.
-Girls will have plenty of opportunities to play full field games, but will also build their abilities in small game situations.
-Skills Choice Sessions allow campers to choose which skills they’d like to spend time working on, while coaches will assist and help develop proper technique.
-Additional activities and free time fun on the Mercersburg Academy campus provide girls with opportunities to relax and enjoy themselves.
+Coach Kristin Ahlgren and her staff of college players and coaches will focus on skill development and improvement, from fundamental stickwork skills to advanced attacking and defending methods.

+The foundation of Mercersburg lacrosse is the development of both the physical and mental game of each athlete, focusing on building athleticism, stickwork, competitive composure, and winning attitudes.
 A coaching staff that sports extensive experience on the field and on the sidelines provides leadership for Mercersburg’s varsity, junior varsity, and beginner levels of play.